 Soon the landscape turns dusty – and as we leave Dushanbe behind, cars are gradually replaced by donkey carts and other unusual means of transport.

-I’m slightly giddy, mostly from lack of sleep.
-I slept in the hammock by Marian’s pool most of last night, just because – and spent considerably more time looking up at the starry sky than actually sleeping.
 About 1.5 hours from Dushanbe is the Soviet built Nurek hydroelectric reservoir.
 If, like me, you’re a bit of a numbers/stats geek, you’ll be interested to know it’s the second-tallest artificial dam in the world, holding 54 million m3, and taking care of 98% of Tajikistan’s energy needs.
-(If you’re not, we can at least agree it’s pretty gorgeous.)
+(If you’re not, we can at least agree it’s some pretty gorgeous landscape.)

 Hulbuk Fortress, along the road to Kulob